Traffic

 2. receiving a point on his or her driver's license.

-That's where The Adrian Law Firm can help.
+That's where the Adrian Law Firm can help.
 The Adrian Law Firm can stand in to fight a ticket in multiple ways.
 Contact The Adrian Law Firm to help in your defense, or to simply discuss your options.

 UNDERSTANDING Traffic School